dotnet/docs-maui/docs/migration/native-essentials.md

 Xamarin.Essentials is a fundamental library for nearly every Xamarin app, and its functionality is now part of .NET Multi-platform App UI (.NET MAUI).

-The process to use .NET MAUIs native device functionality, that was formerly known as Xamarin.Essentials, in a .NET for Android or .NET for iOS app, is:
+The following steps outline the process to use .NET MAUI's native device functionality, formerly known as Xamarin.Essentials, in a .NET for Android or .NET for iOS app:

 1. Remove the Xamarin.Essentials NuGet package from your .NET for Android or .NET for iOS app.
 1. Set the `$(UseMauiEssentials)` build property to `true` in your project file.
 For more information, see [Modify your project file](#modify-your-project-file).
 1. Initialize the "essentials" functionality by calling the `Platform.Init` method.
 For more information, see [Initialize the platform](#initialize-the-platform).
-1. Perform additional setup, if required.
+1. Perform additional setup, if necessary.
 For more information, see [Perform additional setup](#perform-additional-setup).
 1. Add using directives for the required functionality.
 For more information, see [Add using directives](#add-using-directives).

 ## Modify your project file